glenkleidon/JSON-ND/README.md

 In the case where a specific language has alternative convention for defining an enumerated type that can be conveyed using legal JSON syntax, then this is not precluded.

-#### Complex Data-types
+#### Defining Custom Data-types
 JSON-ND syntax defines data-types using the reserved keyword **_Interface_**.

-Complex types can be created using primitive types and defined types.
+Complex custom types can be created by combining primitive and other custom defined types.
 The actual data-type name and syntax will vary depending on language style.

+Using the "RoleType" defined above:

 ```
 {
   "User:Interface": [